MEC Weekly Digest | July 5, 2019

 - Impact: Some contact records are missing email addresses in the expected fields or information in associated objects; sometimes, these email addresses and associated information are found in a duplicate record.

 - Solution: Nalini Indorf Kaplan is working with UIS to better define data standards for contact loads from MDM into Salesforce.
 Currently, each source system has its own set of data standards, which is likely a cause of duplicate records.
 Established, overarching data standards will likely address this issue.

-- Work-Around: If you locate duplicate records, please add them to our DCR spreadsheet.
+- Work-Around: If you locate duplicate records, please add them to our DCR spreadsheet (see Chatter for link).
 The COE is continuing work on the DCR process in CRM03; once that process is established, Daniella Torres will begin merging the duplicates that we identify.

 IERs and CIW/CU Data

 - Issue: IER data in CRM03 will be stored for 90 days and is not currently housed in the CIW/CU Data due to a failed integration.